Cross-platform C SDK logo

 size

 Font size.
-Default in pixels.
+Defaults to pixels.
 Use ekFPOINTS in style to change the unit.

 style